Posts Tagged ‘Alternate History’

 Local news now came on the television.
 The Dahmer story was still hot, and the gory details of his crimes were once again the lead.
 George took another sip of his drink and thought out loud.
 “That son of a bitch.”
 Soon the bartender changed the channel and announced last call.
 Father and son closed the bar that night.

-Waking up the next morning, Henry decided they should go to the cemetery to see Fred one more time.
+Waking up the next morning, Henry decided they should, in fact, go to the cemetery to see Roger one more time.
 George felt odd attending the burial of someone neither he nor his father ever knew.
 However, it was likely no one noticed, as it seemed all of Plainfield was out.
 George and his father had to park their rental car down the road from the cemetery gate, as so many cars were already there.
 Walking on the dirt path, they passed an old couple, “That’s where I’ll be Ronald.”
 The elderly woman said, passing an empty plot amongst the tombstones.

 “Well don’t rush!”
 Her elderly companion said, squeezing her arm playfully.